caricax-tech/manifesto/Brand.md

 *   **Wordmark:** The name "CARICAX" presented in the Noto Serif typeface, featuring a gradient transitioning from `#fe6d03` to `#08c408`.
     *   *(Visual representation available in the attached image)*

-*   **Primary Lockup (Suggestion):**
-    *   **Vertical:** Symbol placed above the Wordmark.
-    *   **Horizontal:** Symbol placed to the left of the Wordmark.
-    *(Note: Formal lockups need to be designed, ensuring proper spacing and alignment).*

-*   **Clear Space:** Maintain a minimum clear space around the logo (Symbol or Lockup) to ensure visibility and impact.
-This space should be equivalent to the height of the circle within the Symbol or the height of the 'X' in the Wordmark.
-*   **Minimum Size:** Ensure the logo is always legible.
-The Symbol should not be used below [Specify Minimum Width, e.g., 20px] width, and the Wordmark should not be used below [Specify Minimum Width, e.g., 60px] width in digital applications.
-Print minimums may vary.
-*   **Logo Misuse (Don'ts):**
-    *   Do not squash, stretch, or distort the logo proportions.
-    *   Do not change the logo's colors or gradients (except for approved single-color variations).
-    *   Do not rotate the logo.
-    *   Do not add extraneous effects like drop shadows, glows, or bevels.
-    *   Do not place the logo on busy backgrounds that impair legibility.
-Use a solid color background or a container if necessary.
-    *   Do not rearrange the elements of an official lockup.

 **3. Color Palette**